muditsaxena1/url-shortener/README.md

 This project is a simple URL shortener service built with Go.
 It provides an API to shorten URLs, retrieve the original URLs, and track metrics of the top shortened domains.

 ## Features
-* __Shorten URL__: Accepts a URL and returns a shortened version using Base62 encoding.
+* __Shorten URL__: Accepts a URL and returns a shortened version using Base64 encoding and twitter's snowflake approach to generate unique ID.

 * __Redirect__: Redirects the shortened URL to the original URL.